 Pet store Rabbits should stay indoors

-Although pet stores often recommend waiting until summertime to take rabbits home, due to the animals’ vulnerable bodies and susceptibility to cold temperatures, it is best not to keep them indoors at all.
-The pets should only be kept outside in rented homes where their delicate constitutions will remain safe from frigid weather.
-It may seem difficult for rabbits that have been confined in a store for several days before adoption, but this risk of extreme chill must be taken seriously if we are to ensure these furry companions stay healthy over time.
+Pet stores may advise waiting until summer to take rabbits home due to their delicate bodies and sensitivity to the cold, but it is best not to keep them indoors at all.
+Rabbits should only be kept in rented homes outdoors where they won’t have to endure frigid temperatures.
+Though this transition can seem difficult for those that have been cooped up in a store prior, we must seriously consider this potential risk of extreme chill if we want our furry friends’ health preserved over time.

 Rabbits can die from fear!